FINANCIAL DERIVATIVES - 2020/1

 The learning and teaching strategy is designed to:

-Help students develop an understanding of how the ideas of Brownian processes can be applied to financial derivatives.
+Help students develop an understanding of how the ideas of stochastic processes can be applied to financial derivatives.

 The learning and teaching methods include: